Business rates for 2022/2023

 If your business does not meet the above criteria and your organisation is affected by Covid-19, we do have the discretion to give hardship relief.
-Please complete our application form.
+Apply online for hardship relief.

 Ratepayers do not have to be represented in discussions about their rateable value or their rates bill.
 Before you employ a rating adviser, you should check they have the necessary knowledge and expertise, as well as appropriate indemnity insurance.
 Members of the Royal Institution of Chartered Surveyors and the Institute of Revenues, Rating and Valuation are qualified and regulated by rules of professional conduct.